bevyengine/rfcs/rfcs/45-stageless.md

 ## Unresolved questions

-- Should while-active systems of states be handled using run criteria?
-  - Currently, all of the while-active systems of the next state will be handled on the same frame
-- Do we care about reimplementing the state stack as a first-party tool?
-- How does this fit into the planned pipelining work?
-  - Should be answered in the Multiple Worlds RFC.
 - Is automatic inference of sync points required in order to make this design sufficiently ergonomic?

 ## Future possibilities